modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 - How many meetings are UK users attending
 - What percentage of France users are high calling users

+### FURURE (LION) - User current Microsoft Teams Licence/Enabled Status

+TWA records if an AD user is enabled for Microsoft Teams (licenced).

+Example Capabilities
+- Report on the number of licenced users vs users using Teams e.g. There are 1,000 UK users and 66% have attended a meeting in X period

 ### Team owners, members and guests